MicrosoftDocs/windows-ai-docs/docs/apis/text-recognition.md

 author: karl-bridge-microsoft
 ---

-# Introducing Text Recognition in the Windows App SDK
+# Text Recognition in the Windows App SDK

 The new Artificial Intelligence (AI) text recognition APIs shipping with Windows App SDK 1.6 Experimental 2 can be used to identify characters in an image, recognize words, lines, polygonal boundaries, and provide confidence levels for the generated matches.